 Expanding the toolkit: Another broad trend in governance has been the expansion of the toolkit of interventions it employs.
 Formal rules and regulations will almost certainly remain important components of efforts to guide collective behavior toward more sustainable outcomes (e.g. (Heilmayr and Lambin 2016)).
 But efforts to shape governance arrangements for sustainability are increasingly exploring complementary tools.
 These include generative tasks such as identifying emergent issues and pushing them on public agendas (Romsdahl, Blue, and Kirilenko 2018); behavioral nudges (Bornemann 2019); the promotion of norms (Mitchell and Carpenter 2019) including both responsibilities and rights of actors (Henderson 2020) (Sikkink 2020); and governing through goals (Kanie and Biermann 2017).
 This expanded array of governance tools is increasingly being deployed in novel combinations to address the challenges of sustainable development (Ruggie 2014) (O. R. Young 2017).

 Rejecting panaceas, striving for fit: A further trend in governance is the growing (if still incomplete) rejection of panaceas claiming to be the one right way to guide collective behavior independent of particular action situations (Ostrom, Janssen, and Anderies 2007).
-Panaceas that have been advocated for pursuing sustainability include strong states, private ownership, market solutions, participatory management, polycentric governance and a variety of other enthusiasms.
+Panaceas that have been advocated for pursuing sustainability include strong states, private ownership, market solutions, community, participatory management, polycentric governance and a variety of other enthusiasms.
 Each of these governance arrangements has demonstrated value in particular situations and contexts.
 Each has also failed dramatically when applied to action situations where it does not fit.
 Indeed, the importance of fit has emerged as a central preoccupation of contemporary governance scholarship (Epstein et al. 2015), a finding consistent with what we know about the central role of persistent heterogeneity in the Anthropocene (see Section 2).
 A remaining challenge is to sort out how diverse, polycentric governance arrangements can fit their interventions to the particular mixes of heterogeneous actors found in particular action situations.
 And to figure out how the resulting mix can be sufficiently integrated to be mutually supportive in guiding collective action (Brown 2009) – a challenge given added urgency by the diversity of the UN Sustainable Development Goals (LeBlanc 2015).

 Building effective governance capacity